1595901624/TroveKit/README.md

 ## 🔒 Privacy

-- TroveKit is designed as a **local toolbox**: most utilities work offline.
+- TroveKit is designed as a **pure offline toolbox**: all utilities work offline.
-- Inputs are primarily processed locally; if network features are added in the future, they should be clearly disclosed in the UI/README.
+- Inputs are processed locally; no data is sent to external servers.

 ## 📂 Project Structure